ryjones/rl-report/main/aries-mobile-agent-react-native-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `App.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `babel.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `commitlint.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `jest.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `metro.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `__tests__/App-test.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `assets/images.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `assets/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/AppHeader/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/AppHeaderLarge/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/CurrentContact/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/CurrentCredential/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/Errors/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/ListContacts/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/ListCredentials/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/LoadingOverlay/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/Message/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/Navbar/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/Notifications/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/Settings/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/SetupWizard/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/Terms/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/Workflow/Credential/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `components/Workflow/QRCodeScanner/styles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.

-### ⚠️ `test-directory-exists` <a href="#user-content--test-directory-exists" id="-test-directory-exists">#</a>

-Did not find a file matching the specified patterns.
-Below is a list of files or patterns that failed:

-- `**/test*`
-- `**/specs`
-- `**/**_test.go`
+- `app/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `app/metro.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/babel.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/cli.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/jest.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/jestSetup.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/react-native.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__mocks__/file.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__mocks__/style.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__mocks__/@react-native-async-storage/async-storage.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__tests__/util/timetravel.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `genesis-utils.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/declarations.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/constants.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/theme.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__mocks__/react-i18next.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__mocks__/react-native-argon2.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__mocks__/react-native-keychain.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__tests__/helpers.test.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__tests__/luminance.test.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__tests__/testable.test.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/components/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/config/keychain.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/contexts/theme.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/hooks/notifications.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/localization/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/navigators/defaultStackOptions.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/services/kdf.service.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/services/keychain.service.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/types/decline.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/types/error.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/types/fn.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/types/navigators.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/types/react-i18next.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/types/record.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/types/security.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/types/state.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/utils/cred-def.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/utils/helpers.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/utils/luminance.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/utils/schema.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/utils/testable.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__mocks__/@aries-framework/react-hooks.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/components/chat/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/contexts/reducers/store.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/localization/en/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/App/localization/fr/index.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__mocks__/custom/@react-navigation/core.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/__mocks__/custom/@react-navigation/native.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/bcovrin-test/genesis-file.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/bcovrin-test/pool-config.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/candy-dev/genesis-file.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/candy-dev/pool-config.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/indicio-test-net/genesis-file.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/indicio-test-net/pool-config.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/sovrin-builder-net/genesis-file.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/sovrin-builder-net/pool-config.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/sovrin-main-net/genesis-file.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/sovrin-main-net/pool-config.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/sovrin-staging-net/genesis-file.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `core/configs/ledgers/indy/sovrin-staging-net/pool-config.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `app/android/app/src/main/java/com/ariesbifold/MainActivity.java`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `app/android/app/src/main/java/com/ariesbifold/MainApplication.java`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>